marma/tiniestarchive/README.md

 - *WORM mode* - a sub-mode of Preservation mode where all files, even the package resource description and administrative files, can only be written once and never updated, deleted or renamed.
 This puts extra pressure on the disk and compute which lowers performance.
 This is a problem that should be solved outside of the archive using caching (see `CachedArchive`).

-- *Unsafe mode* - in "Unsafe mode" files *can* be changed, deleted and updated.
+- *Dynamic mode* - in "dynamic mode" files *can* be changed, deleted and updated.
+This is useful for

 Optimally these modes can be combined using `MultiArchive` with one archive in preservation mode and one (or more) in unsafe mode.